Residents flee as California and Nevada wildfires get dangerously close and forecasters warn of record heat | KRDO

 The first earthquake was recorded at 3.5 magnitude at 10 a.m. local time, and the next was recorded at 3.9 magnitude, according to data from US Geological Survey.
 It was felt by residents living as far away as Los Angeles.

-CNN’s Faith Karimi, Ashley R. Williams, Artemis Moshtaghian, Cindy Von Quednow, Sarah Dewberry and Eric Zerkel contributed to this report.
+CNN’s Faith Karimi, Ashley R. Williams, Artemis Moshtaghian, Sarah Dewberry and Eric Zerkel contributed to this report.

 The-CNN-Wire